hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

  SPDX-License-Identifier: CC-BY-4.0
  -->

-After testing the Weaver interoperation mechanisms on [toy networks](../test-network/overview.md), you may be interested in finding out how you can equip an existing real network, whether in development or in production, to exercise these mechanisms.
+After testing the Weaver interoperation mechanisms on [basic sample networks](../test-network/overview.md), you may be interested in finding out how you can equip an existing real network, whether in development or in production, to exercise these mechanisms.
 In this document, we will demonstrate how to equip a Fabric network and application with Weaver components and capabilities.

 ## Model